-The Company has certain facility leases with terms ranging between one and five years.
+The Company has certain facility leases with non-cancellable terms ranging between one and three years, with certain renewal options.
 Lease expense is recognized on a straight-line basis.
-Rental expense for operating leases during the years ended December 31, 2016, 2015 and 2014, was \$1.7 million, \$1.7 million, and \$1.2 million, respectively, including those with terms less than one year, and has been included in both research and development and general and administration in the consolidated statements of operations.
+Rental expense for operating leases during the years ended December 31, 2018, 2017 and 2016, was \$1.1 million, \$1.2 million, and \$1.7 million, respectively, including those with terms less than one year, and has been included in both research and development and general and administration in the consolidated statements of operations.

-Future minimum lease payments under the noncancelable operating leases (with initial or remaining lease terms in excess of one year) as of December 31, 2016 are as follows (in thousands):
+Future minimum lease payments under the noncancelable operating leases (with initial or remaining lease terms in excess of one year), with certain renewal options, as of December 31, 2018 are as follows (in thousands):